-On 11 January 2017, the Shareholders' General Meeting approved the "2016-2026 Stock Option Plan" aimed at a limited number of directors and managers of the Company and of the Group who were identified by the Board of Directors.
+On 11 January 2017, the Shareholders' General Meeting approved the "2016-2026 Stock Option Plan" aimed at a limited number of Group directors and managers who were indicated by the Board of Directors.

-The options assigned under the 2016-2026 Stock Option Plan have an average vesting period of at least 3 years.
+The options assigned under the 2016-2026 Stock Option Plan have an average vesting period of at least three years.
 Director beneficiaries are required to hold continuously, until the end of their mandate with respect to each vesting period, a number of shares equal to at least 20% of the shares subscribed upon the exercise of their options.